braam/programming/README.md

 ##### · LLDP Switch Info
-Batch/powershell script for easyily getting switch information when doing onsite interventions.
+Batch/powershell script for easily getting switch information when doing onsite interventions.

+##### · OneDrive Backup Sync
+Batch script for easily backuping up OneDrive files towards my QNAP Nas using Qsync.
+Both OneDrive and Qsync are running on my laptop.
+Using QNAP Hybrid Backup is not possible as this app has been blocked in Microsoft Tenant by IT Admin.